dhis2/dhis2-docs-implementation/content/implementation/security_considerations.md

 Organisations such as the Centre for Internet Security ([https://cisecurity.org](https://cisecurity.org)) maintain detailed benchmarks for software products which can be used to compile a set of controls for your implementation.
 In most cases you won\'t apply all of them but will select the ones which are most relevant.
 From the list available at [https://www.cisecurity.org/cis-benchmarks/](https://www.cisecurity.org/cis-benchmarks/)you should download and study the benchmarks for apache tomcat, postgresql, nginx (or apache2).
 In addition, depending on your technology choices you might find benchmarks for ubuntu linux, lxd, Docker or Microsoft windows relevant to your implementation.

 A proposed high priority (top 10) list of technical measures that should be in place:

+> 1\.
+Operating system is a LTS (long term service edition)
+>
+> 2\.
+There is an automatic process for applying OS security patches
+>
+> 3\.
+Host based firewall configured allowing minimal access
+>
-1\.
-Operating system is a LTS (long term service edition) 2\.
-There is an automatic process for applying OS security patches 3\.
-Host based firewall configured allowing minimal access 4\.
-Access is via ssh according to agreed policy - keys, no root access etc 5\.
+> 4\.
+Access is via ssh according to agreed policy - keys, no root access etc
+>
+> 5\.
 DHIS2 version is not more than 3 versions behind the latest release.
 Process exists to apply patch releases regularly.
+>
-6\.
-Automated backup system is in place and regularly tested, including offsite.
+> 6\.
+Automated backup system is in place and regularly tested, including offsite
+>
+> 7\.
+Postgresql database access controls allow minimal access
+>
+> 8\.
+Web-proxy server is properly (ssllabs test A+) configured with SSL
+>
+> 9\.
+Database data is on separate data partition (allowing encryption at rest, performance settings)
+>
-7\.
-Postgresql database access controls allow minimal access 8\.
-Web-proxy server is properly (ssllabs test A+) configured with SSL 9\.
-Database data is on separate data partition (allowing encryption at rest, performance settings) 10\.
-Monitoring and alerting system is in place (wide range of options depending on environment. eg. boombox might be fine with email + logwatch + munin )
+> 10\.
+Monitoring and alerting system is in place (wide range of options depending on environment. eg. boombox might be fine with email + logwatch + munin)

 Every system must have a documented data owner and responsible administrator!!